-Norton can help users protect against some instances of this threat.
-If you run into any issues installing patches, you should make sure your Norton product definitions are up to date first, then apply operating system patches immediately afterwards.
-Updates have already been released for Microsoft Windows, Apple macOS, and Linux to patch Meltdown.
-Spectre is reportedly more difficult to patch but also more difficult to exploit.
-Work is underway by all parties to harden the software against any potential exploits
+Norton can help users protect against some instances of threats like these.
+If you run into any issues installing patches, you should first make sure your Norton product definitions are up to date, then apply operating system patches immediately afterward.

 How to help protect cloud data

-Since this flaw also affects the cloud, and cloud data is stored on a physical server that utilizes these processors, some of these systems could become vulnerable, as well.
-It is advised to check with the cloud storage provider to see if their systems are affected by this vulnerability, and if so, ask them what to do to help protect important data.
+It’s a good idea to check with the cloud storage provider to see if their systems are affected by a particular vulnerability.
+If so, ask your provider what to do to help protect important data.

-© 2017 Symantec Corporation.
-All rights reserved.
-Symantec, the Symantec Logo, the Checkmark Logo, Norton, Norton by Symantec, LifeLock, and the Lockman Logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
+Copyright © 2021 NortonLifeLock Inc. All rights reserved.
+NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
-Google Chrome is a trademark of Google, Inc. Mac, iPhone and iPad are trademarks of Apple Inc. Microsoft and the Windows logo are trademarks of Microsoft Corporation in the United States and/or other countries.
+Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
+Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
+Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.